-Support Groups, Transpersonal, Transitions and Life Coaching
+Support Groups, Transpersonal, Transitions, and Personal Counseling

 Most of us want to effectuate some sort of positive changes in our lives and most of us know that we could use some help.
 We make a decision to do something new, change a behavior, or break a habit only to find we're right back where we started after a few days.